Find out what you need to know about accessing your pension savings and the tax tips that can help you make the most of them.

 Pension plans give you choices – especially when the time comes to consider how best to use the money you’ve saved.

-When can you access your pension money?
+When can I access my pension money?

-If you have a modern, flexible pension plan, when you take this is up to you.
+If you have defined contribution pension, when you take your tax-free entitlement is up to you.
 You can take it all at once.
 But you don’t have to – remember, once it’s gone, it’s gone.

-Apart from wanting to make your money last, when and how you take it can make a big difference to how much tax you pay.
+When and how you take it can make a big difference to how much tax you pay.

 Taking money little and often can make all the difference so that you don’t pay more tax than you need to.